SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/mill support.rst

 Build through Mill
 ==================

-SpinalHDL itself can be built by Mill build tools, it could compile/test/publishLocal the existing modules.
+SpinalHDL itself can be built with Mill.
+It can compile/test/publishLocal the existing modules.
-Build through mill can be much faster than sbt, which is useful while debugging.
+Build through mill can be much faster than Sbt, which is useful while debugging.

 Complie the library
 -------------------